HPSU Feasibility Study Grant

 |Salaries and Overheads|

-- Only time spent on the proposed project by employes of the company can be applied for.
+- Only time spent on the proposed project by employees of the company can be applied for.

-- Support for external consultants must be applied for in the Consultancy Fees section.
+- Support for external 3rd party consultants must be applied for in the Consultancy Fees section.

 - Employee time spent attending Trade Fairs is ineligible.